zencd/free-xml-java-parser/README.md

 ### Attributes

-Setting a Java property could be done as via an XML attribute, as via a dedicated tag:
+Setting a Java property could be done via an XML attribute, but also via a dedicated tag:

     <root color='red'/>